-- 12 To preserve existing wildlife corridors and ensure that any new development meets the NPPF requirements. - 13 To protect the international, nationally and locally designated habitats in their own rights and from the impact of new development. - 14 To protect and enhance the unique landscape of the island from inappropriate development.
+- 12 To protect and enhance wildlife corridors and ensure that any new development meets the NPPF requirements. - 13 To protect and enhance the international, nationally and locally designated habitats in their own rights and from the impact of new development. - 14 To protect and enhance the unique landscape of the island from inappropriate development.